nbcrrolls/cuda/README.rst

 a cuda roll is intaleld on the frontend, execute on each compute node: ::

     # yum clean all
+    # yum install cuda-nvidia-driver
+    # yum install cuda-toolkitXY-lib64 cuda-toolkitXY-base cuda-moduleXY
-    # yum install cuda-nvidia-driver cuda-toolkit75-lib64 cuda-toolkit75-base cuda-toolkit75-samples cuda-module75 mesa-libGLU
+    # yum install mesa-libGLU
+    # /sbin/chkconfig --add  nvidia
     # reboot

-where the version on cuda-* RPMs is the version of cuda toolkit that was build.
+where XY in RPM name is the version of cuda toolkit that was build.

 What is installed
 -----------------